-René is an experienced DONA Certified Baton Rouge doula.
+René is an experienced DONA Certified Baton Rouge doula who has served families at more than 800 births.
 She brings her experience, birth wisdom and expert skill to each birth.

 "I felt stronger in her presence.
 I was allowed to doubt because she trusted.
 I was permitted to feel weak because she knew I was not."